Growing and Selling Flowers

-Hannah is the owner of Foxi Flora, a Cut Flower, Herb & Vegetable Farm in Trumansburg, NY.
+Hannah Volpi is the owner of Foxi Flora, a Cut Flower, Herb & Vegetable Farm in Trumansburg, NY.
 She grows a wide variety of goodies for her weekly CSA, gifts, events, DIY U-Pick, and truly enjoys the floral design elements equal to growing.
 Her business has grown slowly and steadily each year; with emphasis on mindful practice in relation to everything from the ecosystem of her land to how she interacts with the community.
 She also started the Ithaca Beer Company Farm to Table program, partnered in

 Ithaca Beautification Brigade, and offers independent Garden &

 Landscape design work.
 When she's not in the gardens, she's walking and swimming with her dog Ruby, and thinking about what other spaces she can turn into gardens!

 PreviewWeekly Webinar Join Link, Schedule and Participants' Guide

 PreviewKiva US - 0% Loans up to $15,000

 StartNavigating in Teachable, Getting a Course Completion Certificate, and More

 StartFlower Enterprise Plan: Important Questions to Ask Yourself Before Beginning